-African women's history, gender, nationalism, separatist movements
+African women's history, gender, nationalism, separatist/secessionist movements, political idenity.

 My current manuscript traces the origin of Cameroonian women's roles in the effort to maintain Anglophone [English-speaking] separatism, political identity, and cultural values in a Francophone-dominated federal republic (1961-1972).
 This role did not take the form of openly criticizing the government in Francophone [French-speaking] Cameroon as annexationist and hegemonic; women left this to the men who openly demanded secession.
 Rather, in this period, women journalists, the wives of state officials, the few female politicians, and other educated urban elite women carved new spaces of socio-political power by using a variety of mass media outlets to monitor women’s behaviors and thus subtly stressed Anglophone Cameroonian separatism and nationalism.
 Through this regulation, particularly of other urban elite women, they staked a claim for women's behaviors within domestic, community, and national spaces as the lynchpin to preserving respectability, gender norms, and socio-political identity in English-speaking urban towns in early postcolonial Cameroon.

 Mougoué, Jacqueline-Bethel.
 “African Women do not Look Good in Wigs: Gender, Beauty Rituals and Cultural Identity in Anglophone Cameroon, 1961-1972.”
 Feminist Africa Issue 21.
 [Accepted and forthcoming]